Joint modelling of the body and tail of bivariate data

 \subsection{Extremal dependence properties}

 We are interested in understanding the extremal dependence properties of the proposed model and, to do so, we compute the dependence measures $\chi$ and $\eta$ mentioned in Section \ref{subsection:depproperties}.
-However, since they are defined in terms of the joint survival function of $\left(F_X(X),F_Y(Y)\right),$ which we do not have, and the integral of the density in equation \eqref{eq:model} is intractable, $\chi$ and $\eta$ are obtained numerically.
-For a set of bivariate copulas, \citet{Joe2014} and \citet{Heffernan2000} study these dependence measures; a selection of which are summarised in Table \ref{tab:chietacopulas}.
+However, since they are defined in terms of the joint survival function of $\left(F_X(X),F_Y(Y)\right),$ which we do not have, and the integral of the density in equation \eqref{eq:model} is intractable, $\chi$ and $\eta$ are mainly obtained numerically.
+We have, however, derived these measures for one particular case with two different weighting functions; these are presented in the Supplementary Material.
+For a set of bivariate copulas, \citet{Heffernan2000} and \citet{Joe2014} study these dependence measures; a selection of which are summarised in Table \ref{tab:chietacopulas}.

-We consider mixtures of these four copulas to study the dependence properties of our model.
+We consider mixtures of these four copulas to study the dependence pro\-perties of our model.
 In addition, we study the influence of the weighting function $\pi(u^*,v^*;\theta)$ and its parameter $\theta$.
-Thus, we consider two functions, $\pi(u^*,v^*;\theta)=(u^*v^*)^\theta$ and $\pi(u^*,v^*;\theta)=\exp\{-\theta(1-u^*)(1-v^*)\},$ each with $\theta\in[0.2,15].$ The dependence measures $\chi(r)$ and $\eta(r)$ were computed for 10 different threshold values $r$ from 0.7 to $(1-1.49\times 10^{-8}),$ according to equations \eqref{eq:chir} and \eqref{eq:etar}.
-For small $\theta$, the weighting functions are closer to 1 at lower levels $u^*$ and $v^*,$ meaning that the tail copula dominates over a larger region, and vice versa for large $\theta.$ In general, we expect that, in the limit $r\rightarrow 1$ and with a weighting function that goes to 1 with $u^*$ and $v^*,$ the dependence properties of our model are those from the copula tailored to the tail, with more similarities to the body copula for large $\theta$ and smaller $r$.
-Table \ref{tab:depprop} shows the theoretical values for $\chi$ and $\eta$ for each of the copulas used in the four weighted copula models, and Figure \ref{fig:depprop} shows the outcomes of our numerical investigations for Case 3.
+Thus, we consider two functions, $\pi(u^*,v^*;\theta)=(u^*v^*)^\theta$ and $\pi(u^*,v^*;\theta)=\exp\{-\theta(1-u^*)(1-v^*)\},$ each with $\theta\in[0.2,15].$ The dependence measures $\chi(r)$ and $\eta(r)$ were computed for 10 different threshold values $r$ ranging from 0.7 to 0.9998779, which is $1-(2\times\text{Machine Epsilon})^{0.25}$ in R, according to equations \eqref{eq:chir} and \eqref{eq:etar}.
+For small $\theta$, the weighting functions are closer to 1 at lower levels $u^*$ and $v^*,$ meaning that the tail copula dominates over a larger region, and vice versa for large $\theta.$ In general, we expect that, in the limit $r\rightarrow 1$ and with a weighting function that goes to 1 with $u^*$ and $v^*,$ the dependence properties of our model are dominated by those from the copula tailored to the tail, with similarities to the body copula for large $\theta$ and smaller $r.$ Table \ref{tab:depprop} shows the theoretical values for $\chi$ and $\eta$ for each of the copulas used in the four weighted copula models, and Figure \ref{fig:depprop} shows the outcomes of our numerical investigations for Case 3.
 The remaining results are shown in the Supplementary Material.
 For use in Table \ref{tab:depprop} and beyond, we let $\eta_t$ and $\chi_t$ represent $\eta$ and $\chi$ for the tail copula, and similarly $\eta_b$ and $\chi_b$ for the body copula.